dan-mba/netlify-blog/src/pages/blog/2020-01-27-change-list-bullet-style.md

   - list
   - emoji
 ---
 The default circle bullet for unordered list is boring.
-There are several ways to change them with only CSS, but the method I have found to be the most compatible is using before pseudo-elements.
+There are several ways to change it with only CSS, but the method I have found to be the most compatible is using before pseudo-elements.

 ```css
 ul {